earends/SpareSpace/README.txt

 5)	User completes listing and listing is available for the public to see.
 6)	Outside of the application, user may receive texts, emails, calls (similar to craigslist style) regarding listing.

+HAS BEEN DISCONTINUED AND IS NO LONGER UNDER MAINTENANCE